 The pandemic has not only put our workforce at considerable risk since early 2020, but also limited in-person training and internal communication due to lockdowns and travel restrictions.
 Our members have demonstrated a commitment to their workforces by continuing to prioritise L&D programmes throughout this challenging environment.
 See Highlights section for more details.

-- L&D was one of the top scoring areas in the 2020 SMP questionnaire, ranking third after Climate Change and Health and Safety.
+- L&D was one of the top scoring areas in the 2022 SMP questionnaire, ranking third after Climate Change and Health and Safety.
+L&D saw another year-on-year improvement with a score increase of 1.3%

-- The group collectively scored 64.7%, nearly four percentage points ahead of the overall SMP group score of 61.2%.
+- The group collectively scored 71.4%, over five percentage points ahead of the overall SMP group score of 65.9%.
 This score reflects the group’s focus on L&D management proficiency and its commitment to developing its workforce.

-- Scores increased across the four management pillars from 2019, with Strategy & Policy showcasing the biggest improvement of nine percentage points.
+- Scores increased across the four management pillars from 2022, with Strategy and Policy showcasing the biggest improvement of nearly two percentage points.

 - Quantitative metrics for L&D are not reported under the SMMS.
 These are covered by the IPC Global Monitor reporting.